Chapter 1: Chapter One

 “If understanding requires such… encouragement, it is simply, misplaced emotion.”

-“Any passionate emotion is empathy, and can always adapt to it’s new placement.”
+“Any passionate emotion has the potential for empathy, and can always adapt to it’s new placement.”

 The two of them went silent, agreeing to disagree.